Poynting effect: Chemistry and thermodynamics

-A common example is the production of the medicine Entonox, a high-pressure mixture of nitrous oxide and oxygen.
-The ability to combine N_{2}O and O_{2} at high pressure while remaining in the gaseous form is due to the Poynting effect.
+A commonly cited example is the production of the medicine Entonox, a high-pressure mixture of nitrous oxide and oxygen.
+The ability to combine N_{2}O and O_{2} at high pressure while remaining in the gaseous form is attributed to the oxygen exerting a Poynting effect on the nitrous oxide, though in fact the effect at play is slightly distinct and involves a shift in the critical point (also called Poynting effect).